AutoScheduleJS/org/ROLES.md

 ## The Manager - support
-Ensure every roles have enough time to be usefull and on the page Bring the vision ; take important decision ; allocate resources ; make plans
+Ensure every roles have enough time to be usefull and on the page Bring the vision ; take important decision ; allocate resources ; make plans Ensure good mental & physics health
+Introspect systems to ensure projects continues
+Urge to work by batch to avoid multi-tasking and too many context switch

 ## The Social Guy (Love, Friends & Family)
 - Keep in touch with people